EngFlavioMartins/Cavity-Flow-Solver/README.md

 ### Known issues:

-- Selection of time-steps to save the data at (currently, the software stores data at every 10 time-steps only)
+- Selection of time-steps to save the data at is missing (currently, the software stores data at every 10 time-steps only).
 - Real-time plotting of velocity and pressure fields (avoided at the current stage of development for improved computational performance).